Will A Lash Lift Ruin My Lashes?

 Having chemicals near the eye

 Perming solutions contain chemicals which can be harmful if used incorrectly.
-In most cases, your technician will know what they are doing, but it’s important to make sure that you don’t get it in your eye.
+In most cases, your mobile beauty therapist will know what they are doing, but it’s important to make sure that you don’t get it in your eye.

 The perming solution being left on for too long